The Clear Edge

 Revenue hit $65K.
 Content queue backed up 3.5 weeks.
 Hiring trigger reached.

-Week 1: Emailed 5 content specialist candidates from the pipeline.
-“We’re ready to hire.
+• Week 1: She emailed 5 content specialist candidates from the pipeline: “We’re ready to hire.
 Still interested?”
-4 said yes.
-1 had taken another job.
+4 said yes, and 1 had already taken another job.

-Week 2: All 4 completed skills assessment.
-3 passed at 7/10+.
-Scheduled working interviews with all 3.
+• Week 2: All 4 completed the skills assessment; 3 scored at least 7/10, so she scheduled working interviews with those 3.

-Week 3: All 3 completed paid trial projects.
-2 scored 8/10+.
-Final conversations with both.
-Offered the position to the top candidate (Sarah).
-She accepted.
+• Week 3: All 3 did paid trial projects; 2 scored 8/10 or higher, so she held final conversations with both and offered the role to the top candidate, Sarah, who accepted.

-Week 4: Sarah started.
-Onboarding using a documented process.
+• Week 4: Sarah started, onboarding through a documented process.

 Month 5: Hired Technical SEO Analyst